MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 ### A.B. _Verbal template_ (?)

-A template for transitive verbs in Exwachil is given below. _\[indicative/subjunctive still needs a home, and the abilitative, which comes in between agreement prefixes and the verb stem, needs to be mentioned, as to the reduplicative processes]_ (?)
+A template for transitive verbs in Exwachil is given below. _\[indicative/subjunctive still needs a home, and the abilitative, which comes in between agreement prefixes and the verb stem, needs to be mentioned, as do the reduplicative processes]_ (?)

     Aspect - Patient - Root - Agent/Voice

 Subjects and patients are indexed on the verb using the patient slot, and suffixes are used to index agents onto the verb as well as to mark voice.
 Pronominal agent suffixes on verbs and possessive suffixes on nouns are formally identical, as can be seen by the examples below.

     ?????        -???  ???    -???
-    PFV:P3SG:see-A1SG husband-A1SG
+    PFV:P3SG:wake-A1SG husband-A1SG
-    'I saw my husband'
+    'I woke up my husband'

     ??? ?????        -???  ???  -???
     Q   PFV:P3SG:find-A2SG spear-A2SG